How to Reset the Mercedes SBC Brake Counter: Fault Code C249F

 • Brake Defective Stop Vehicle

-What happens when SBC fails?
+What happens when this module fails?

-Mercedes SBC brakes are designed to provide reliable and efficient braking under normal driving conditions.
-However, if the SBC system fails, it can result in serious safety issues while driving.
-For instance, if there is a total failure of the SBC system, the braking efficiency during emergencies will be severely reduced, which could lead to longer stopping distances and increased risk of collisions.
+Mercedes SBC is designed to provide reliable and efficient braking under normal driving conditions.
+However, if this system fails, it can result in serious safety issues while driving.
+For instance, if the system fails completely, braking efficiency during emergencies will be severely reduced, leading to longer stopping distances and an increased risk of collisions.

 Symptoms